+- High Honors

+- A simple Quality Point Average of 3.5 and higher

+- A minimum grade of 75% in each subject

+- A record of regular attendance

+- Participation in Honors Convocation for academics is determined by obtaining High Honors for 1 semester the previous academic year

+Honors

-- High Honors - A simple Quality Point Average of 3.5 and higher - A minimum grade of 75% in each subject - A record of regular attendance - Honors - A simple Quality Point Average of 3.2 to 3.49 - A minimum grade of 75% in each subject - A record of regular attendance - (12) Advanced Placement: All students enrolled in Level 5 (AP) classes are required to take the AP examination for each class as a course requirement.
+- A simple Quality Point Average of 3.2 to 3.49

+- A minimum grade of 75% in each subject

+- A record of regular attendance

+(12) Advanced Placement: All students enrolled in Level 5 (AP) classes are required to take the AP examination for each class as a course requirement.
 Failure to participate in this examination may result in an incomplete grade on the final transcript.
 The College Board determines the cost of each test.
-Letters will be mailed to parents in March indicating the total amount due for the required tests. - (13) College in High School: Central Catholic students may gain "College in High School" credit in several courses through the University of Pittsburgh, Duquesne University, and La Roche College.
+Letters will be mailed to parents at the end of the 1st quarter indicating total amount due for the required test(s).
+Only in extenuating circumstances may a refund be given if requested by November 9th in writing to the Academic Affairs Office.

+(13) College in High School: Central Catholic students may gain "College in High School" credit in several courses through the University of Pittsburgh, Duquesne University, and La Roche College.
 Dual enrollment (taking a Central Catholic course for which transcript credit is also awarded by the sponsoring college or university) remains the decision of the student and his parents.
 By enrolling for credit through the college or university, the student assumes the financial responsibilities and work requirements outlined by each credit-awarding institution.
-Although the dual enrollment option provides a significant educational opportunity, no student is obligated to enroll in the College in High School program. - (14) Valedictorian/Salutatorian: The selection of the Senior Class Valedictorian is based upon cumulative Quality Point averages (cQPA) at the end of seven semesters of high school (2nd Quarter of the senior year).
-The student with the highest cQPA is named Class Valedictorian; the Salutatorian is the student with the second highest cQPA. - (15) Summer Credit Recovery/Promotion: A student with a failing final year grade on his transcript (two or fewer courses) must successfully complete a summer credit recovery course for each failure from an approved program or institution if he is to return to Central Catholic.
+Although the dual enrollment option provides a significant educational opportunity, no student is obligated to enroll in the College in High School program.

+(14) Valedictorian/Salutatorian: The selection of the Senior Class Valedictorian is based upon cumulative Quality Point averages (cQPA) at the end of seven semesters of high school (1st semester senior year).
+The student with the highest cQPA is named Class Valedictorian; the Salutatorian is the student with the second highest cQPA.

+(15) Summer Credit Recovery/Promotion: A student with a failing final year grade on his transcripts (two or fewer courses) must successfully complete a summer credit recovery course for each failure.
+Central Catholic will offer a summer credit recovery program for current freshmen, sophomores, and juniors.
+The courses will operate on an accelerated schedule and be held on campus during the first 2 weeks of July.
+Students that have core class failures must complete credit recovery through this program unless otherwise specified.
+Any extenuating circumstances must be approved by the Director Counseling.
+Students that have elective failures will be required to remediate their course(s) online through Waterfront Learning or another accredited program of the school's choosing.

+A student who fails a credit recovery course is not permitted to return to Central Catholic.
+A student who fails the equivalent of three or more full credit courses is required to withdraw from Central Catholic and will not be readmitted.
 A summer credit recovery course does not replace the failing grade on the transcript and will not calculate into overall QPA.
-The course(s) will appear on the transcript under the most recent academic year and will also count towards graduation requirements.
-A student who fails a credit recovery course is not permitted to return to Central Catholic.
-A student who fails the equivalent of three (3) or more full credit courses are required to withdraw from Central Catholic and will not be readmitted.
+The course(s) will appear under the current academic year and will count towards graduation requirements.

-A tutoring option will be granted only if our summer school counselor and the Assistant Principal for Academic Affairs agree that sufficient reason exists.
-Tutors, other than those arranged through the summer school counselor, must possess a valid state teaching certificate and must present notarized documentation to the school that the equivalent of 60 hours of combined instruction and student-generated assignments has been completed satisfactorily.

-A senior who has permission to complete make-up work for a course failure through an approved tutor or other accredited credit recovery program will be issued his diploma only after having completed all work.
+A senior who has permission to complete make-up work for a course failure through an accredited credit recovery program will be issued his diploma only after having completed all work.